openconfig/featureprofiles/internal/deviations/README.md

 	}
 	```

 * Set the deviation value in the `metadata.textproto` file in the same folder as the test.
-For e.g., the deviations for test `feature/gnoi/system/tests/traceroute_test/traceroute_test.go` will be set in the file `feature/gnoi/system/tests/traceroute_test/metadata.textproto`.
+E.g. the deviations for test `feature/gnoi/system/tests/traceroute_test/traceroute_test.go` will be set in the file `feature/gnoi/system/tests/traceroute_test/metadata.textproto`.
 List all the vendor and hardware models that this deviation is applicable for.

 ```
 ...